 The use of the dust bag makes cutting operations clean and dust collection easy.
-To attach the dust bag, fit it onto the dust nozzle.
+To attach the dust bag, insert the elbow into the dust spout on the blade case and fit the bag's entry port over the elbow.